Taming-the-BEAST/SCOTTI-Tutorial/README.md

 ## Constructing the transmission network

 The MCC tree is a summary of the set of posterior trees.
 Although it is useful it is not necessarily the best way to look at the transmission tree.
 We will use a Python script to construct a transmission network that shows the probabilities of transmissions between every pair of farms.
-We will use the script `Make_transmission_tree_alternative.py`, which does not require any external packages.
-However, if you have installed the `graph-tool` package you may use the script `Make_transmission_tree.py`, which will produce better looking figures.
+We will use the script `Make_transmission_tree_alternative.py`, which uses the `graphviz` package.
+If this package is not installed you will have to install it, either through homebrew or by installing the Anaconda Python distribution.
+Alternatively, if you have previously installed the `graph-tool` package you may use the script `Make_transmission_tree.py`, which will produce better looking figures.

 > Open a terminal if you are using Mac OS X or Linux, or a Command Prompt if you are using Windows.